 Skip to main content

-Use custom metrics to measure the outcomes that matter to your business — whether callers are being authenticated, bookings completed, or issues resolved without escalation.
+Use custom metrics to measure the outcomes that matter to your business – whether callers are being authenticated, bookings completed, or issues resolved without escalation.
 Without custom metrics, you are limited to generic call statistics and cannot track whether the agent is achieving its actual purpose.
 Custom metrics are defined in Configure > Metrics.
-Once created, they are evaluated per conversation and flow into Dashboards, Smart Analyst, and the Conversations API.
+A metric is recorded against a conversation only when your function logic calls conv.write_metric – the agent does not write metrics on its own.
+Once written, metric values flow into Dashboards, Smart Analyst, and the Conversations API.
+Metrics list view

 Metric types